objectivedynamics42/nutribase-data/README.md

     },

 ```
-Tag files have the following naming convention:
+You can add as many tags as you require.
+To do so you'll need to locate and update the latest version of the tag file.
+The tag file has the following naming convention:
 ```
     tags.<version>.json
 ```